sodrar/sosometh/README.md

 - 👋 Hi, I’m @sosometh
-- 👀 I’m interested in finding intership
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning Symfony
-- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me --> contact me on LinkedIn
-- 😄 Pronouns: He
-- ⚡ Fun fact: Do you know the root of a square root ?
-I don't know (me either)

 <!---
 sosometh/sosometh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.